dzkd2007/waf_crossregion_copy/README.md

 }
 ```

-To roll back the creation, please find the json file that contain info of all created resources as above, and get the "execution_id", using waf_copy_rollback.py script.
+To roll back the creation, please get the execution_id from the json file that contain info of all created resources as above, using waf_copy_rollback.py script.

 > python waf_copy_rollback.py <execution_id>